Taiwan Nature and Wildlife

 With over 43% of the country’s area being covered by forests, the government of Taiwan has worked hard to ensure the conservation and preservation of the natural flora and fauna found in the country.
 Since 1994, new legislation has been pushed through, penalties have become more strict and the government has heavily cracked down on illegal wildlife trade.

-There are eight national parks located across the country that make up approximately 19.5% of the total land area.
+There are eight national parks located across the country that makeup approximately 19.5% of the total land area.
 These parks play an important part in the great strides the Taiwanese government has made in conservation since 1994.
 Each park reflects the truly diverse landscape that Taiwan offers.
 For example, Kenting National Park, the oldest park, feels truly Southeast Asian as it is the only tropical area in all of Taiwan.
-Yushan National Park covers a total of 105,490 hectares and is part of the Taiwan’s Central Mountain Range.
+Yushan National Park covers a total of 105,490 hectares and is part of Taiwan’s Central Mountain Range.
 The park contains over thirty peaks including the highest peak in Taiwan - Yushan which is also the highest peak in Northeast Asia.
 Located in eastern Taiwan, Taroko National Park is home to a marble gorge that was cut by the Li-Wu River and is considered one of the most incredible landscapes in the world.
 These parks only provide a mere glimpse into the incredible nature and wildlife that is on offer throughout Taiwan.

 Taiwan Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Taiwan.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Taiwan.

 Learn about the history and culture of Taiwan, the must-try food and drink, and what to pack in your suitcase.
 Read about Taiwan's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Taiwan for yourself.
 Start exploring… book one of our Taiwan tours today!

 Extend Your Trip

-After your Taiwan tour consider taking the time to visit other destinations.
+After your Taiwan tour considers taking the time to visit other destinations.
 Goway offers exciting China vacation packages, India tours and Thailand vacation packages plus a comprehensive selection of vacation packages in many other Asian countries.

 Book your Taiwan tour with Goway!

 ASIA by Goway is an exclusive division that specializes in planning and organizing Taiwan tours, vacations and experiences.
-Choose from a simple city stopover, a rail journey, a independent travel module, and much more.
+Choose from a simple city stopover, a rail journey, an independent travel module, and much more.
 We want to be your first choice when next you go globetrotting to Taiwan.

 Get a Trip Quote Order a Brochure